JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 ## Experimental Setup

-In order to obtain more consistent timings I perform multiple runs of all the algorithms and average the timings, I also perform a warmup of the communication channels passing dummy data between the processes.
+In order to obtain more consistent timings I perform multiple runs of all the algorithms therefore getting an average run time.
+I also perform a warmup of the communication channels passing dummy data between the processes.
 For each solution I only time the actual gather operation and not the variable setup required by different algorithms.
-To perform all the timings I write a set of bash scripts which allow to perform weak and strong scaling measurements of the different implementations.
+To perform all the timings I write a set of bash scripts which allow to perform weak and strong scaling measurements of all the implementations.
 The tests are performed on ORFEO cluster using the epyc partition.
 A varying amount of nodes and data sizes is used to assess both weak and strong scaling features of the different implementations, more details in the **Results** section.

 ## Implementations
 Let's discuss the different implementations I propose: